XuewenWangUGA/MhapCaller/README.md

 ## Input of MacroHapCaller
  1. a read-reference alignment file in [BAM format](https://en.wikipedia.org/wiki/SAM_(file_format)).
-This alignment file could be generated from  `MH_umi_dedup_map_pipe.sh` or other user-generated alignment file in .Bam format
+This alignment file could be generated from  `MH_umi_dedup_map_pipe.sh` or user-generated alignment file in .Bam format

  2. Configure files of targeted variant positional information for each of STRs, SNPs, and InDels

 ## Configure file format for STR
 The configure file listed the STR loci information in a tabular separated text file.
-An example file for forensic CODIS STR of human is given in "CODISSTR_anchor.XW.config_v0.2.txt"
+An example file for forensic CODIS STR of human genome is given in "CODISSTR_anchor.XW.config_v0.2.txt"
-Each line for one STR locus
+Each line for one STR locus.
+There is one fixed headline before starting detailed STR locus.
+Every line has 11 columns.
+The integer value for the last column is the estimated maximum length of TR, where 500 is enough for most cases.

     Chrom	ChromStartPos_Str	ChromEndPos_Str	Name	Repeat_unit_length	Motif_must_present	Inner_offset	Anchor_left	Anchor_right	LeftAnchorStartPos	RightAnchorEndPos	MaxRefLength
     chr1	230765214	230765259	D1S1656@STR_118267	2	CACACA	0	CAGAAAATGAGAACACATG	GGTTATGCCAAAAGGGC	230765190	230765281	500